hudecof/ansible_atlassian-jira/README.md

 Dependencies
 ------------

-This role depens on the `cmprescott.xml` role/library.
+This role depends on the `cmprescott.xml` role/library.

 Example Playbook
 ----------------